Lovecraft for beginners:

 Lovecraft did paid and unpaid work revising (and often completely re-writing) weird stories for other writers.
 He would also write a story for someone based on their briefest outline notes, sometimes in exchange for their typing services.
 The definitive ‘gold standard’ corrected text of his ‘revision’ works are to be found in two volumes, The Crawling Chaos and Others, and Medusa’s Coil and Others.

 The Ancient Track: The Complete Poetical Works of H. P. Lovecraft (2013) collects everything known at that date, but is dauntingly huge.
-Later in 2019 there will be the more manageable collection To a Dreamer: Best Poems of H. P. Lovecraft, edited by S.T.
+In 2019 there appeared the more manageable collection To a Dreamer: Best Poems of H. P. Lovecraft, edited by S.T.
 Joshi.
-This will probably become the ‘go-to’ collection for most people, and will include all the best weird poems — of which there are plenty.
+The latter will now probably become the ‘go-to’ collection for most people, and will include all the best weird poems — of which there are plenty.

 There are also several nice booklets which offer illustrated guides to key places in the New England ‘Lovecraft Country’; his Commonplace Book (the notebook where he kept all his story-ideas) as a booklet; a Chronology Out of Time booklet giving a useful single timeline of all the main events of Lovecraft’s stories; a Lovecraft Dream Book which is a single-volume booklet collection of all his strange dreams; a free high-resolution map of his Providence places; and if you especially enjoy his Dreamlands tales then you may want the award-winning wall-map of his Dreamlands by Jason Thompson.